-Academic Dishonesty in ARTIS/BPMI 327 would include the following:
+Academic Dishonesty in ARTIS/BPMI 326 would include the following:

-• Tracing photographic images you do not own.
-You may use photographs for reference and work from your own images of objects that you photographed, but work should be done primarily from direct observation in this course.

-- Submitting any drawing done either in whole or part by another individual. - The use of any unauthorized information in the taking of a quiz. - Knowingly assisting another student in obtaining or using unauthorized materials. - Plagiarizing work of another individual.
+- Tracing photographic images you do not own.
+Depending on the project requirements, you may use your own photographs for reference and work from your own images of objects that you photographed, but work should be done primarily from direct observation in this course. - Submitting any drawing done either in whole or part by another individual. - The use of any unauthorized information in the taking of a quiz. - Knowingly assisting another student in obtaining or using unauthorized materials. - Plagiarizing work of another individual.

-Engaging in dishonest work in ARTIS/BPMI 327 may result in consequences from Iowa State and the College of Design.
+Engaging in dishonest work in ARTIS/BPMI 326 may result in consequences from Iowa State and the College of Design.
 These could include a reduced or failing grade on the particular assignment or test, and/or a reduced or failing grade in the course.